vladipavliv/trading-platform/README.md

 - [ ] **Optimize**
 Profile cache misses, try SBE serialization
 - [ ] **Improve metrics streaming**
+Make separate DataBus
+- [ ] **Contribute to ClickHouse**
-Make separate DataBus, investigate possibility to add flatbuffers support to ClickHouse - kafka communication
+Investigate the possibility to add flatbuffers support to ClickHouse for direct consuming from kafka